-The readers try to figure out how “legit” is your connection to this or that cohort.
+A lot rides on understanding how legit you will be.
 If they pick you, and you aren’t really a part of that cohort, then they lose a chunk of their campus life.

-Essays and supplementals that were too generic, that look “safe” but tell the reader what 300 or 3,000 other people who tried playing it “safe” don’t help the reader factor the cohorts as well.
+Essays and supplementals that are too generic, that look “safe” but tell the reader what 300 or 3,000 other people who also play it “safe” don’t help the reader factor out the student well, relative to these cohorts.

 There is a lot of bias in the cohort-filling game.

-Some schools will task regional reps to fill this or that cohort, based on the school’s idea of where they’re most likely to find the particular niche of student that they are looking for.
+Some schools will task regional reps to fill this or that cohort out of a state or county, based on the school’s idea of where they’re most likely to find the particular cohort that they are looking to fill.

 INTERVIEWS AND COHORTS